Emotional Maturity vs Emotional Immaturity

 1Can this person take feedback without making it about them?

-2Do conversations with them leave you feeling clearer or more confused?
+2Do conversations with them lead to clarity or more confusion?

 3When something goes wrong, do they take responsibility or assign blame?

-4Can they hold your perspective even when it challenges their own?
+4Can they hold another perspective even when it challenges their own?

-5Do they initiate repair, or do you always have to?
+5Do they initiate repair, or does someone else always have to?

 6How do they behave when something costs them — time, comfort, or being right?